scalabli/quo/README.rst

     import quo
     @quo.command()
-    @quo.option("--count", default=1, help="The number of times the feedback is printed.")
+    @quo.app("--count", default=1, help="The number of times the feedback is printed.")
-    @quo.option("--name", prompt="What is your name", help="This prompts the user to input their name.")
+    @quo.app("--name", prompt="What is your name", help="This prompts the user to input their name.")
-    @quo.option("--profession", prompt="What is your profession", help="This prompts user to input their proffession") def survey(count, name, proffession):
+    @quo.app("--profession", prompt="What is your profession", help="This prompts user to input their proffession") def survey(count, name, proffession):

         for _ in range(count):